 motor for realistic interaction between the attenuator and the output circuit of the amplifier.
 The attenuation is continuously

-adjustable from zero to over -50db.
+adjustable from about -6dB to over -50dB.
 By turning the speaker control to minimum (maximum attenuation), the unit may be used

 as a dummy load for testing or for DI use.